 “As far as the east is from the west, so far has he removed our transgressions from us.”
 (Psalm 103:12)

 “I, even I, am he who blots out your transgressions, for my own sake, and remembers your sins no more.”
 (Isaiah 43:25)

 “I have swept away your offenses like a cloud, your sins like the morning mist…” (Isaiah 44:22)

 You see, God forgives and forgets.
 Jesus already paid for your sins.
 All of them.
 Even the “big” ones.
 Believe that and give yourself some grace for past sins.
-(Side note- if you have a reoccurring sin that is harming others or yourself, like alcoholism or abusive behaviors, you need to seek help.
+(Side note: if you have a recurring sin that is harming others or yourself, like alcoholism or abusive behaviors, you need to seek help.
 Don’t fall into the trap of such sins and then use the excuse, “Well, I’m forgiven,” all the while continuing in that sin.
 That’s a very dangerous path.)